MaliAnand01/JavaScript_Projects/README.md

 A simple and intuitive Notes App built with HTML, CSS, and JavaScript.
 This project allows users to create, edit, and delete notes efficiently with a clean and responsive design.
 It's ideal for quick note-taking and works seamlessly across all screen sizes—desktop, tablet, and mobile.

 ## ✨ Features
-📝 Create Notes – Quickly jot down your thoughts or tasks.
+📝 Create Notes – Quickly note down your thoughts or tasks.

 ✏️ Edit Notes – Update your existing notes with ease.